gatsbyjs/gatsby/docs/docs/gatsby-lifecycle-apis.md

 # High level Overview

-The following model gives a conceptual overview of how a Gatsby site moves data from a source to an optimized app:
+The following model gives a conceptual overview of how data is source and transformed in a Gatsby site:

 <LayerModel />